2014 United States House of Representatives elections in New York: Endorsements

+Predictions

 Results

+Despite it being considered a non-competitive race, Slaughter was re-elected by only 869 votes.

 District 26

 The 25th district located in Erie and Niagara counties and includes the cities of Buffalo and Niagara Falls.
-The incumbent is Democrat Brian Higgins, who has represented the district since 2013, and previously represented the 27th district from 2005 to 2013.
-He was re-elected in 2012 with 75% of the vote and the district has a PVI of D+12.
+Incumbent Democrat Brian Higgins, who had represented the district since 2013, and previously represented the 27th district from 2005 to 2013, ran for re-election.
+He was re-elected in 2012 with 75% of the vote, and the district had a PVI of D+12.

-Higgins has received the Democratic and Working Families Party nominations.
-Kathy Weppner, a former talk radio host, has received the Republican and Conservative Party nominations.